icaew-digital-archive/digital-archiving-scripts/README.md

 Contains various scripts that utilise Preservica's API using pyPreservica.

+## semaphore-helper.py

+Uses Semaphore's CLSClient to auto-classify documents and sorts by topic score.

 ## sitemap tools

 Contains a script to produce a plain list of URLs from an XML sitemap (outputs to .txt, .html, or terminal).